-The 2015 International Building Code (IBC) Commentary, available from the International Code Council, includes updated information which helps to clarify the code requirements that pertain to electrified hardware.
+The International Building Code (IBC) Commentary and the NFPA 101 Handbook include information which helps to clarify the code requirements that pertain to electrified hardware.

-Although the code language has been refined over the last few editions of both the IBC and NFPA 101 - The Life Safety Code, the code requirements for electrified hardware continue to be confusing for many, often resulting in inconsistent application and enforcement.
+Although the code language has been refined over the last few editions of both the International Building Code (IBC) and NFPA 101, the code requirements for electrified hardware continue to be confusing for many, often resulting in inconsistent application and enforcement.

 There are 7 basic code categories for electrified hardware used to control access or egress, and this edition of Decoded provides a brief refresher on each as well as some recent code changes.
 Many of these code applications, but not all, fall into the category commonly called "special locking arrangements."
-The code references are provided to facilitate further research.
 Some jurisdictions have modified the national requirements for electrified hardware, so it's very important to check local codes as well.